houmanhafez/Expense-Tracker/README.md

 ## Description

 Expense Tracker is a web application built with Django and Tailwind CSS.
-It allows users to track their expenses, categorize them by month, and perform CRUD operations on expenses.
+It allows users to track their expenses, categorize them by month, and perform CRUD operations on expenses, add categories etc.

-## Requirements

-- Django
-- django-browser-reload (optional, for development)
-- Tailwind CSS

 ## Project Setup

 ### Prerequisites

-- Python 3.x
+- Python 3.10 or later
 - pip
 - npm (Node Package Manager)